HPCNow/hpcnow-labs/user-training/05-setting-up-complex-workflows.md

 Laptop with SSH client.

 # ToDo
-Connect to the login node
+Open an interactive session from the login node:

 ```
-ssh username@login.mydomain.com -p 22022 -X
+interactive
 ```

 ## Job array based on multiple input files or parameters
 If you need to explore several parameters or to use several input files you can create a mapping file like params.dat and use a single array job description file to run all the simulations.
-The script array_builder.sh is a simple example that generates the params.dat file.
+The script ```array_builder.sh``` is a simple example that generates the params.dat file.
 In this case, the params.dat contains 500 lines.

 ```
 #!/bin/bash